 Also, while less common, our attorneys have experience representing families in cases where food with allergens was negligently served and caused an allergic reaction / anaphylaxis.
 After restaurants and institutions are informed of a person’s allergy, they have a legal responsibility to either safely accommodate that request or inform the person that they cannot do so.

 Our attorneys know first hand the tragedy that may ensue when a food preparer fails to take a persons allergies into consideration when preparing their meal.
-Our food allergy attorneys work quickly after an incident we have used laboratory testing to establish the allergen was present and caused the reaction.
+Our Chicago food allergy attorneys work quickly after an incident we have used laboratory testing to establish the allergen was present and caused the reaction.